istarlet/netflix_viewing_habits/README.md

 ## 2. Manipulate and Clean Your Data
 ### Feature 2
 `Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.`

 I cleaned the each dataset in their own Jupyter Notebook.
    > [Hulu](hulu.ipynb)
    > [Imdb](imdb.ipynb)
    > [Netflix](netflix.ipynb)
    > [Prime Video](prime_video.ipynb)

+I then concatonated the Hulu, Netflix, and Prime Video datasets together.

+With my new combined streaming dataset, I merged it with the Imdb dataset.

 ## Feature 3
 Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.